Visual Inspection

 Visual Inspection of Offshore Locations

-General Visual Inspection (GVI) is the first line of defence in offshore asset integrity.
-Conducted by qualified divers or ROV pilots, GVI focuses on collecting high-quality video and imagery of key structures and components to identify visible damage, fouling, or anomalies that may affect safety or performance.
+General Visual Inspection (GVI) is the first line of defence for offshore asset integrity.
+Conducted by qualified divers or ROV pilots, GVI focuses on collecting high-quality video and still imagery of key structures and components to identify visible damage, marine growth, corrosion, or other anomalies that may affect safety or performance.

 A Close Visual Inspection (CVI) is a detailed analysis of a constituent component or object and can often be required following a general visual inspection, or to assist in a specific study.
 The inspection is normally carried out by diver.
 Information is required about the overall condition of the item, requiring precise measurement of defects sizes and locations.
 Cleaning is normally required prior to this technique.
-Close Visual Inspection is intended to detect defects visible to the naked eye but is more thorough than a GVI.
-Care is taken to ensure that an accurate inspection is carried out.
-Typical CVI targets:
+Close Visual Inspection is intended to detect defects visible to the naked eye but with a higher level of scrutiny and accuracy than GVI.
+Care is taken to ensure inspection consistency and reliable documentation.

 - FPSO turret and riser support welds